 1) How long I need to wait to see the effects of Combiflam tablet?

-Ans: The tablet of Combiflam starts showing its effect within 30 minutes of consumption.
+Combiflam tablet starts showing its effect within 30 minutes of consumption.

 3) Is Combiflam safe to use during pregnancy?